CosmoStat/Tutorials/presentation_tips.md

 ### 40 m scientific seminar to experts in your domain

 Negative
-: **Goals**: communicate your research results, make other scientists wanting to read, understand, use, your results; start new collaborations to develop your idea/results further; have them cite your papers.
+: **Goals**: communicate your research results, make other scientists want to read, understand, use, your results; start new collaborations to develop your idea/results further; have them cite your papers.

 ✅ Pick a specific new paper you wrote or result you obtained